Estacaco/btcticker/README.md

 cd e-Paper/RaspberryPi_JetsonNano/python
 sudo python3 setup.py install
 ```

+NiceHash API Keys if using the unpaid mining.
 ## Install & Run

 Copy the files from this repository onto the Pi, or clone using: